 - "Introduction to Greenland - Society, Culture, and History".
 Lecture for Bachelor students at the Oslo School of Architecture and Design

-Norwegian Energy Companies Abroad: Expanding the Anthropological Understanding of Corporate Social Responsibility (2015 - 2019)Project Leader: Ståle Knudsen.
+Norwegian Energy Companies Abroad: Expanding the Anthropological Understanding of Corporate Social Responsibility (2015 - 2019)Project leader: Professor Ståle Knudsen.
 Department of Social Anthropology, University of Bergen.

 - Gross, Lena (2016).
 (Uncomfortable) Solidarities Doubtable Belongings and Human and Non-human Relations in Alberta’s Tar/Oil Sands Region.